fastify/fastify-static/README.md

 })
 ```

-This configuration allows you to use the `sendFile` decorator without automatically serving an entire directory, giving you more control over which files are accessible.
+This configuration allows you to use the `sendFile` decorator without automatically serving an entire directory.

 #### Disabling reply decorator